Henley Fire Attorneys

 - Improper correspondence with the insured

 Claims adjusters and insurance companies can use a policyholder’s lack of knowledge or moment of desperation to act in bad faith, such as by offering a claim amount far below replacement value.
-If you suspect your insurer is taking advantage of you, contact the personal injury lawyers at Bentley & More LLP as soon as possible.
+If you suspect your insurer is taking advantage of you, contact the Orange County personal injury lawyers at our Southern California law firm as soon as possible.
 Involving legal representation can lead your insurance company to take your claim more seriously.

 If you suffered property damage in the Klamathon fire in Henley, contact the attorneys at Bentley and More, LLP today and schedule a free case evaluation.